- Instructions for Form 1120-IC-DISC - Introductory Material

-Attach any statement required by Regulations section 1.195-1(b) or 1.248-1(c).
-Report the deductible amount of these costs and any amortization on line 2g of Schedule E. For amortization that begins during the current tax year, complete and attach Form 4562.
+Report the deductible amount of start-up and organizational costs and any amortization on line 2g of Schedule E. For amortization that begins during the current tax year, complete and attach Form 4562, Depreciation and Amortization.

 Limitations on deductions related to property leased to tax-exempt entities.

 If an IC-DISC leases property to a governmental or other tax-exempt entity, it may not claim deductions related to the property to the extent that they exceed the IC-DISC's income from the lease payments (tax-exempt-use loss).
 Amounts disallowed may be carried over to the next tax year and treated as a deduction with respect to the property for that tax year.
 See section 470 for exceptions.

 See the Instructions for Form 1120 and Pub.
 542 for limitations that apply to contributions.

 Enter export promotion expenses on lines 1a through 1m.
 Export promotion expenses are an IC-DISC's ordinary and necessary expenses paid or incurred to obtain qualified export receipts.
 Do not include income taxes.
 Enter on lines 2a through 2g any part of an expense not incurred to obtain qualified export receipts.